Karowei Dorgu: Views

-Dorgu identifies with the evangelical tradition of the Church of England.
-He supports the Church's current position on human sexuality; it defines marriage as between a man and a woman, and requires gay clergy to be celibate.
+Dorgu identified with the evangelical tradition of the Church of England.
+He supported the Church's current position on human sexuality; it defines marriage as between a man and a woman, and requires gay clergy to be celibate.

-In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:
+In 2023, following the news that the House of Bishops of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:

+Unusually for an evangelical, he suggested that as the death and resurrection of Jesus was the centre of the Christian message that "We should celebrate the Eucharist every day."

-Personal life
+Personal life and death

-Dorgu is married to Mosun; she also trained as a medical doctor in Nigeria and now works as a consultant child psychiatrist.
-Together they have two sons: Timi and Josh (died 2015).
+Dorgu was married to Mosun; she also trained as a medical doctor in Nigeria and now works as a consultant child psychiatrist.
+Together they had two children.
+One son died while at school in 2015, and his parents set up the "Joshua Dorgu Foundation" in his memory.

+After "a long struggle with his health", Dorgu died on 8 September 2023 at King's College Hospital, London, England, from pneumonia; he was aged 65.